Chart Color Schemes

 Leongatha has a typical household mix, with a higher-than-average median household size

-Family households comprise 69.0% of all households, including 26.2% couples with children, 31.8% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 31.0%, with lone person households at 29.3% and group households comprising 1.8%.
-The median household size is 2.4 people, larger than the Rest of Vic. average of 2.3.
+Family households account for 69.0% of all households, including 26.2% couples with children, 31.8% couples without children, and 10.1% single parent families.
+Non-family households constitute the remaining 31.0%, with lone person households at 29.3% and group households comprising 1.8% of the total.
+The median household size is 2.4 people, which is larger than the Rest of Vic. average of 2.3 people.

 Frequently Asked Questions - Households